Beriah Green: The topic of slavery

 In the Cleveland area (the "Connecticut Western Reserve") Beriah came in contact with more African Americans than he had in Vermont or Maine.
-The college first admitted an African American student in 1832, John Sykes Fayette; he graduated in 1836.
+The college first admitted an African-American student in 1832, John Sykes Fayette; he graduated in 1836.
 Three other African-American students — Richard W. Miller, Samuel Nelson, and Samuel Harrison — were also admitted during this time period.
 Fugitive slaves traveling to Canada on the Underground Railroad passed through northeast Ohio: John Brown, of the 1859 raid on Harpers Ferry, grew up in Hudson (1805–1825), running a tannery, then moved to a more isolated and safer (for fugitive slaves) site in northwest Pennsylvania, a major Underground Railroad stop.
 That the two met is possible but undocumented; there is no known correspondence between them.
 What is documented is his contact with Wm.
 Lloyd Garrison, who through his weekly newspaper The Liberator, launched in 1831, led the fight for immediate, uncompensated liberation of all slaves.
 Green wrote that "One copy of Mr. Garrison's 'Thoughts' has reached us [Thoughts on African Colonization, 1832] and we take a few copies of his admirable paper."
 Garrison was a great influence on Green; one way was to encourage Green to publish his sermons and other writings, which gave him influence.

 Sending free blacks to Africa ("colonization") was the mission of the American Colonization Society (ACS), founded by Quakers, and supported by state colonization societies and Southern slave owners.
 Free blacks were against it; they did not want to move to Africa, having lived for generations in the United States.
 They said they were no more African than the white Americans were British.

 The debate started by Garrison's newspapers and book led to a heated campus debate.
 "Trustees, faculty, and students began to choose sides."
-College president Charles Backus Storrs had been a supporter of colonization as a solution to "the negro problem".
-But he read William Lloyd Garrison's new abolitionist newspaper The Liberator and said that Garrison's views could not be refuted.
-His inaugural address, in February, 1831, invoked the abolitionism of William Wilberforce.
+College president Charles Backus Storrs, who had recommended Green, a contemporary of his at Andover Theological Seminary, had been a supporter of colonization as a solution to "the negro problem".
+But he too read The Liberator, and he said that Garrison's views could not be refuted.
+His inaugural address, in February 1831, invoked the abolitionism of William Wilberforce.

 The influential Theodore Weld made a visit to Western Reserve in the fall of 1832.
 "Less than two months aftef Weld departed, Green was preaching abolitionism from the college pulpit."
 Green used the college chapel four Sundays in a row to attack the American Colonization Society and its supporters.
 This angered many trustees and clergymen.